LMilazzo/RNA-seq-Analysis-Tool/readme.md

 ## Running the Application

 To run the application, use the provided `run_app.R` script contained in either the Version 1.0.0 or Version 2.0.0 directories.
+Version 1.0.0 is not recomended and some pages may break.

 1. Open your R console or an R IDE (e.g., RStudio).